denvermullets/denvermullets/README.md

 ### About Me
 Hi I’m Ryan, a software engineer, [designer ](https://www.denvermullets.com/video) and [photographer](https://www.denvermullets.com/).
 I have a long history with being involved with coding, starting when I was about 11 yrs old.
 A friend introduced me to QBasic and the help docs so with nothing but time on my hands I started making my own games and apps.
 From there I moved on to Visual Basic 3.0 and was able to make a couple of apps for family members.

-Over the past few years I kept dipping my toes back into coding as something to do for fun and after I realized that I wanted to learn the concepts seriously I decided to quit my job and enroll (and graduate!) from a coding bootcamp, Flatiron School.

-I love working with React, Javascript, Ruby, and Ruby on Rails.
+Over the past year I've been working for a small (>20 employees) early stage startup where I've been able to rapidly grow and expand my knowledge.
+I love working with React, Typescript and/or Javascript, Node.js, Ruby, and Ruby on Rails.
 I'm passionate about photography and design and truly believe that learning never stops.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ryanvaznis) || [Twitter](https://twitter.com/ryanvaznis) || ryan.vaznis@gmail.com
 - ⚡ Fun fact: [I was on tv](https://vimeo.com/381425882) for a little bit and I think it's still in rotation

 <!-- ### Currently Working On
+- [Video Game] In my free time I've been working on a game built with Godot Engine and GDScript (similar to Python)
 - [Joberino](https://github.com/denvermullets/joberino-portal-api) - A local job scraper that pulls from job sites within the last 24hrs so you can stay on top of unique job postings day to day.
 Hide jobs you don't want and hides all Senior level jobs.
 Feel free to fork / clone and make PR's! -->